Translation:I'm taking the plates and you're taking the glasses.

 Yeah, I have noticed that Duolingo uses a lot of words that don't get used on this side of the Atlantic.
 Latin Americans would NEVER use "coger" or any form of it, because it is used as the "f word" here in the Americas.

 No, he's not really or completely wrong, just partly wrong, especially to say "Latin Americans."
-And you are correct, that in some countries or regions the word doesn't carry the vulgar connotation mentioned.
-But non-native speakers should take some care in how and where they use it.
+But you are correct that, in some countries or regions, the word doesn't carry the vulgar connotation mentioned.
+However, non-native speakers should take some care in how and where they use it.

 Sorry, but you are in error.
 Yes, of course, "conseguir" is the most common translation of "get."
-But read the link I provided (you didn't did you?) and take note of the first three meanings given for "coger." "to grab," "to take," and "to get."
+But read the link I provided (you didn't, did you?) and take note of the first three meanings given for "coger," which are "to grab," "to take," and "to get."
 Besides that, to understand all possible translations you should always consider the available synonyms in the target language.
 In English, "get" is an enormously flexible word with many meanings.
 Get it?

 (See entries 20 and 21)